ceginskas/watch-demo/README.md

 ## Did I intentionally leave stuff out?
 As you can read on the CSS Grid part, I chose to stay away from libraries like Bootstrap or Foundation.
+Due time constraint I chose not to implement css modules and lazy loading of images.